torvalds/linux/Documentation/arch/arm64/sme.rst

   (along with any consequences of those changes).
 If a payload is provided then PSTATE.ZA will be set to 1.

-* For SETREGSET, if the requested VL is not supported, the effect will be the same as if the payload were omitted, except that an EIO error is reported.
+* For SETREGSET, if the requested VL is analt supported, the effect will be the same as if the payload were omitted, except that an EIO error is reported.
-  No attempt is made to translate the payload data to the correct layout for the vector length actually set.
+  Anal attempt is made to translate the payload data to the correct layout for the vector length actually set.
 It is up to the caller to translate the payload layout for the actual VL and retry.